swiftlang/swift-evolution/proposals/nnnn-sendable-function-values.md

 Prior to this proposal, Swift did allow partial-applications of isolated methods from a matching isolation context.Thus, our goal is to only enhance the generality of those references by making partial applications `@Sendable` when doing so will not introduce a source break.
 This is possible because a `@Sendable` function is a subtype of a non-`Sendable` function.

 Why not keep things uniform and have all partially-applied methods be `@Sendable` if their object instance is `Sendable`?
-It is not always possible or desirable to make the resulting function `@Sendable`, because that can drastically change the type, i.e., it can become `async` as for the differing isolation case.
-Otherwise, if those scenarios do not apply, inferring `@Sendable` on the function will not yield a source break thanks to subtyping.
+It is not always possible or desirable to make the resulting function `@Sendable`, because that can drastically change the type.

-For the methods above, we list the most general types that will be inferred by default:
+For the methods above, we list the most general types that will be inferred by default in a context that has matching isolation:

 ```swift
 I.nonIsoTakingNonSendable   : @Sendable (I) -> (@Sendable (NonSendableType) -> V)